 It could have been called A Day In The Life.
 Poetic license in the use of the word ‘day’…

-As announced here, I am going to release it serially: chapter by chapter, once a week, every Sunday morning (UK time), starting with the 11th of August.
+As announced here, I am going to release it serially: chapter by chapter, once a week, every Sunday morning (UK time), starting with the 4th of August.
 I will also be doing readings of part of a chapter here, another extract there, around Bristol.
 The novel will be entirely free.
 You can download PDFs from this page and from the posts I make for the release of each chapter.
-Each chapter on this page will become a link to download the PDF from once it has been released (the Prologue is included with Chapter 1, and the Epilogue with Chapter 11 – hence neither Prologue nor Epilogue becoming a blue link).
+Each chapter on this page will become a link to download the PDF from once it has been released (the Prologue is included with Chapter 1, and the Epilogue with Chapter 11 – hence neither Prologue nor Epilogue linking to a PDF).

 At the end of the serialisation, I will make available a PDF of the whole thing altogether.